Udipto-Goswami/Shtory/README.md

 # Shtory
-A Desktop application for Creative story writers
+A Desktop application for Creative story writers.

 NOTE: Please install the node package when you are using the code.
 The following are the node commands: npm install